22 Proven Tips for Getting Featured on the App Store

 #16 Use Apple’s latest features

 Apple is constantly rolling out new app capabilities – in-app events, custom product pages, promotional in-app purchases, etc – and if you can integrate them into your app strategy, you’re giving Apple a way of showing off their latest darling.
+If your app can seamlessly integrate these new features, you’re essentially giving Apple a prime example to highlight in their marketing materials and developer programmes.
+So, to give yourself a better chance at getting featured on the App Store, stay updated on the latest Apple developer announcements and actively explore how these new features can enhance your app’s user experience. new iOS features

 #17 Optimise for the latest iOS release

-Again, if you can build something into your app that takes advantage of a sexy new iOS feature, such as ShazamKit and Shareplay, you stand a chance of being highlighted when Apple highlights that new release.
-Let’s face it, we all secretly dream of making it into the “One more thing…” moment of an Apple keynote.
+Again, if you can build something into your app that takes advantage of a sexy new iOS feature, such as Apple Intelligence and Image Playground, you stand a chance of being highlighted when Apple highlights that new release.
+By incorporating these features into your app, you become a living, breathing testament to the value of the new iOS release.

 #19 Take advantage of in-app events